facebook/relay/website/spec/Connections.md

 The server should use those two arguments to modify the edges returned by the connection, returning edges before the `before` cursor, and returning at most `last` edges.

+You should generally pass the next page's `pageInfo.startCursor` for `before`.

+## Edge order

+You may order the edges however your business logic dictates, and may determine the ordering based upon additional arguments not covered by this specification.
+But the ordering must be consistent from page to page, and importantly, *The ordering of edges should be the same when using `first`/`after` as when using `last`/`before`, all other arguments being equal.*  It should not be reversed when using `last`/`before`.
+More formally:

+* When `before: cursor` is used, the edge closest to `cursor` must come **last** in the result `edges`.
+* When `after: cursor` is used, the edge closest to `cursor` must come **first** in the result `edges`.

 ## Pagination algorithm